Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Emperor Zhu Yuanzhang's Self Description, Wrote on the Painting "Lin Weiyan Fang Mu Tu" of Artist Li Gongling (1049 — 1106) — Palace Museum

-At that time, the Yuan Dynasty’s rule had been already in danger, plus years of natural disasters and racial unfairness, and many uprising armies had been fighting for a long time.
+At that time, the Yuan Dynasty’s rule had already been in danger, plus years of natural disasters and racial unfairness, and many uprising armies had been fighting for a long time.

-Besides, he witnessed the cruel treatment of poor civilians, and endless fights and blood.
+Besides, he witnessed the cruel treatment of poor civilians and endless fights and blood.

-No one could exactly tell what he had suffered during that period, as a poor kid living in a chaotic society.
+No one could tell exactly what he had suffered during that period as a poor kid living in a chaotic society.

 Colored Glaze Dragon Chiwen that was Widely used on House Ridge of Ming, A Mythical Animal that Can Protect People From Fire — Jiexiu Museum (Photo by Dongmaiying)

-When he was 25 years old, Zhu was invited to join an uprising army by his childhood friend; so he left the temple and officially became a soldier.
+When he was 25 years old, Zhu was invited to join an uprising army by his childhood friend, so he left the temple and officially became a soldier.

 Afterward, he changed his name to Zhu Yuanzhang, a sharp and powerful weapon to perish the Yuan Empire.